tpimentelms/tpimentelms.github.io/_pages/cv.md

 Work experience
 ======
+* Research Intern @ Google, 2022--2022
+  * Investigated the structure with which metaphors are encoded in language models

+* Research Intern @ Google, 2021--2021
+  * Applied upside-down reinforcement learning in recommendation systems

 * Data Scientist @ Kunumi, 2018--2019
   * Designed an active anomaly detection system
   * Worked in a conversational agent